lucasfhope/foundry-fund-me/README.md

 make
 ```

+# Usage

 ## Testing

-This project includes unit and integration tests.
-To run the tests, use:
+To run the unit and integration tests, use:

 ```bash
 forge test